Skip to content

 Ferris reads the repository, extracts the public API, and generates a skill in under a minute.

-Full quality path:
+Full quality path (pipeline mode):

 @Ferris BS # Brief — scope and design the skill